 Causes of Biliary Dyskinesia

 - Age – older people are better candidates for gallbladder disease than younger ones.
-However, hyper dyskinesia are more common in children and younger adults.
+However, hyper dyskinesia is more common in children and younger adults.

 - Sex – females, especially those who are or who have been pregnant, taking birth control pills or in their menopausal years

-- Obesity – people who are overweight have greater chance of having dysfunctional gallbladders.
+- Obesity – people who are overweight have a greater chance of having dysfunctional gallbladders.

 Aside from these factors, there are more specific causes known to lead to ineffective gallbladder contraction which eventually develops as biliary dyskinesia:

 - Stress – Stress can do a lot of things to our body.
 Numerous studies that that cognitive health can significantly affect bodily functions.
 This includes the development of BD.
 It is said that dopamine receptor dysfunction can prompt BD.
 It is also believed that the gallbladder has difficulty picking up signals from the brain triggering the release of bile when a person is stressed.

 - Cholecystitis or inflammation in the gallbladder wall inhibits its ability to contract.